-Z, a complex quantity which determines the total opposition of a circuit to the current flow:
+Z, a complex quantity that determines the total opposition of a circuit to the current flow:

 j = √-1 is an imaginary number (square root of a negative number).

 The capacitive reactance is a property of a capacitor.
-Similarly, the inductive reactance is a property of an inductor.
+Similarly, inductive reactance is a property of an inductor – check the inductive reactance calculator for a more detailed explanation and formulas.
 An ideal resistor has zero reactance while it's a purely resistive element.
 On the contrary, perfect capacitors and inductors have zero resistance.

 As you can see, the higher the frequency of the capacitance, the lower the reactance.
 Does it make sense?

 Absolutely!
 Remember that a capacitor stores electric energy.
-While it's charging, it looks like the capacitor passes the current almost freely.
-The more it can absorb (the higher the capacity), the less it resists to let the current flow.
-Additionally, when the AC frequency gets higher, the less time there is for the capacitor to charge fully.
+While charging, it looks like the capacitor passes the current almost freely.
+The more it can absorb (the higher the capacity), the less it resists letting the current flow.
+Additionally, when the AC frequency gets higher, there is less time for the capacitor to charge fully.
 In the case of DC (

 f = 0), the capacitor initially charges, but then (in the equilibrium state), it acts as an open circuit.